Explanation and links to various plans used.

 2 Plans based on reading 5 days of the week.

-My Reading Plan for This Year (Kevin Rayner)- First, I'm personally making my arrangement this year.
+My Reading Plan for This Year (Kevin Rayner)- First, I'm making my own arrangements this year.
 Church leaders have suggested I share supplementary resources as we read through the Bible as a congregation.
 Therefore I have put together resources to help.

 - Second, the Church where I worship and grow as a disciple will use the Legacy Reading Plan this year.
 I encourage you to follow your church family's plan.
 You are welcome to join our plan.